voyagerx3/MCDWT/README.md

 Welcome to the MCDWT project!

-This an implementation of a novel video transform based on MC and DWT.
+This an implementation of a novel video transform based on MC and DWT (see [docs/MCDWT.ipynb]).

 -----------------------------------------------------
 Motion Compensated Discrete Wavelet Transform (MCDWT)